chihacknight/chihacknight.org/_posts/blog/2022-09-09-our-covid-19-policy.md

 _Updated June 7, 2023_
 ### Updated Policy
-As we stated in our initial policy, we would consider updates to our COVID-19 policy when it felt appropriate.
-With that, we have made the decision to drop our **proof of vaccination** as a requirement for our In Person events.
+As stated in our initial policy below, the Board considers updates to our COVID-19 policy when we feel it appropriate.
+As of June 2023, we have made the decision to drop **proof of vaccination** as a requirement for our In Person events.

 We continue asking that all attendees wear a mask while attending our In Person Events.